bitwiseworks/cmake-os2/Help/command/target_link_libraries.rst

   imported into generated project files.
 This is not supported by other generators.

+  The full path to the library file will be quoted/escaped for the shell automatically.

 * **A plain library name**: The generated link line will ask the linker to search for the library (e.g. ``foo`` becomes ``-lfoo`` or ``foo.lib``).

+  The library name/flag is treated as a command-line string fragment and will be used with no extra quoting or escaping.

 * **A link flag**: Item names starting with ``-``, but not ``-l`` or ``-framework``, are treated as linker flags.
 Note that such flags will